 Yes, it’s that time of year when the UEFA European Footballer of the Year award is handed out.
 On Thursday, either Leo Messi, Cristiano Ronaldo or Andres Iniesta will be crowned as the best player on the continent over the last season.
 The voting will be done live at the Grimaldi Center in Monaco by journalists representing UEFA’s 53 member states and yours truly will be on stage presenting the awards ceremony.

 It will be the seventh time that I will have the privilege to host UEFA’s annual awards gala and Champions League draw in Monaco.
 Over the last few years I have seen a lot of drama on stage and I predict a few more "oohs" and "ahs" on Thursday evening when the groups are drawn for the tournament's lucrative first stage and when the winner of the top prize is announced.
-Read the rest of this entry »
+FULL POST

 With the Olympics afterglow now starting to fade, football is stepping back into the breach to fill the sporting public’s thirst for entertainment.